• Home

 Picture

-_ In 2004 the Town of Bayfield was the second community in Wisconsin to establish a Farmland Preservation Program.
+In 2025 the Town of Bayfield was the second community in Wisconsin to establish a Farmland Preservation Program.
 Farmland preservation arose in response to local citizens prioritizing preservation of rural character in its Comprehensive Plan.
 To implement the program, Town of Bayfield partnered with the Bayfield Regional Conservancy to help secure funding to establish and purchase farmland preservation easements on private farmland.

 Farmland Preservation Easements are permanent deed restrictions that landowners voluntarily place on their property to preserve the agricultural value of their land.
 The landowner continues to own and use the land, however the easement prevents the landowner from developing the protected land for nonagricultural purposes.
 Through an agricultural conservation easement, the landowner essentially sells the right to develop the property.
 An agricultural conservation easement can enable a landowner to get some equity out of his property while still being able to farm the land.
 The Bayfield Regional Conservancy co-holds Bayfields Farmland Easements with the Town of Bayfield.